awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Compress Objects Automatically<a name="DownloadDistValuesCompressObjectsAutomatically"></a>

-If you want CloudFront to automatically compress files of certain types when viewer requests include `Accept-Encoding: gzip` in the request header, choose **Yes**\.
+If you want CloudFront to automatically compress files of certain types when viewers support compressed content, choose **Yes**\.
 When CloudFront compresses your content, downloads are faster because the files are smaller, and your webpages render faster for your users\.
-For more information, see [Serving Compressed Files](ServingCompressedFiles.md)\.
+For more information, see [Serving compressed files](ServingCompressedFiles.md)\.

 ### CloudFront Event<a name="DownloadDistValuesEventType"></a>